tensorflow/tensorflow/tensorflow/lite/tools/delegates/README.md

 ### GPU delegate provider

-Only Android and iOS devices support GPU delegate.
+The GPU deleagte is supported on Android and iOS devices, or platforms where the delegate library is built with "-DCL_DELEGATE_NO_GL" macro.

 #### Common options
 *   `use_gpu`: `bool` (default=false) \